 Here are some close-up photos of the no-string tree headstock.
 Notice that the E and B strings have a lower break angle than the rest which becomes visible on the sideways angle.

 As I have mentioned, I was able to move the E string out of the nut slot by playing hard, so this phase was the least secure feeling.
 I also noticed a slight difference in tension, but like said, I believe it’s very minimal still.

 Next, we have the Fender factory string tree (the default one that caused me some problems).

-You can easily see how it pushes down the E and B string and increasing the break angle.
+You can easily see how it pushes down the E and B string and increases the break angle.